runchr-com/pmx-skills-gemini/README.md

 * reproducible workflows
 * version control
 * team collaboration
-* no global config pollution
+* no global configuration conflicts

 ---

 # Upstream Project

-This project builds on:
+This project builds on the excellent **pm-skills** framework.

+Original project:

 https://github.com/phuryn/pm-skills

-Credits to the original authors.
+Credits to the original authors and contributors.

 ---

+# FAQ

+### Do I need Gemini CLI?

+Yes.
+This project extends Gemini CLI with product management workflows.

+### Does this modify my global Gemini settings?

+No. Everything is installed locally inside the repository.

+### Can teams use this together?

+Yes.
+Because workflows are stored in the repository, teams can share the same setup.

+---

 # Roadmap

-Future plans:
+Future plans include:

 * workflow visualization
 * PM workflow API
 * runchr integration
 * VSCode extension
+* workflow chaining

+---

+# About runchr

+This project is part of the broader **runchr ecosystem**.

+runchr explores tools for builders, product managers, and AI-native workflows.

+More projects coming soon.

 ---